 In one study of patients with amyloid beta–positive (Aβ+) MCI, the median time to progression was estimated to be 2 years:

 PET imaging and CSF tests can determine whether amyloid beta (Aβ) and/or tau pathology is present in the brain.
 These biomarkers are currently considered valid proxies for neuropathologic changes of AD and are included in the ATN classification system.
 Recent recommendations by the International Working Group (IWG) require both clinical and biological diagnosis of AD.
 Although Aβ and tau biomarkers are not sufficient to predict progression or identify a stage of AD on their own, they are necessary to make an AD diagnosis.

-Should disease-modifying interventions become available in the future, an early and accurate diagnosis of Alzheimer's disease will be important for initiation of treatment.
-Identifying biomarkers may serve as the mechanism to improve early and accurate diagnosis.14,15
+Early and accurate diagnosis of Alzheimer's disease is important for patient care.
+Identifying biomarkers may serve as the mechanism to improve early and accurate diagnosis.11,12